cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 ## Execution Modes

 By default, Turnstile tokens are obtained for a visitor upon the rendering of a widget (even in invisible mode).
-However, in some secenarios, an application may want to embed Turnstile, but defer obtaining the token until a certain point in time.
+However, in some secenarios, an application may want to embed Turnstile, but defer running the challenge until a certain point in time.
 This is where execution mode can be used to control when a token is being generated.

 There are two options:
 - The token is automatically optained upon call of the `render()` function.